lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial1/exercises/dumbbell/dumbell.mol" target="_blank">here</a>

-.. container:: justify

 For the polymer, the angular potential must be defined to give its rigidity to the polymer.
 You can download the |input_polymer_solution| and
 |mol_polymer_solution|.

 .. |input_polymer_solution| raw:: html